IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![](_attachments/shared-managing-1.png)

-3. From the variety of VMware Solutions plans available, click on the **VMware Shared** tab.
+3. From the variety of VMware Solutions plans available, click on the **VMware Shared** option.

 ![](_attachments/shared-managing-2.png)